-Specimen 2: Volvox, a colonial green alga
+Specimen 3: Volvox, a colonial green alga

-$Volvox^7$ is the dead-end evolutionary pinnacle of a colonial green alga that is based on Chlamydomonas-derived cells.
+Volvox7 is the dead-end evolutionary pinnacle of a colonial green alga that is based on Chlamydomonas-derived cells.
 The number of cells in the colony is specific to the particular species and ranges from 500-60,000.
 The cells are connected by cytoplasmic connections that allow cell-to-cell communication.
 The colonies are hollow and the cells on the periphery are biflagellate.
 The colony moves by synchronized beating of the flagella.
 Each cell has an eye-spot that detects light.
 Some cells are specialized for sexual reproduction through oogamous zygotic meiosis.
 Some cells are specialized for asexual reproduction and, thus, undergo mitosis to form small daughter colonies within the parent colony.
-When daughter colonies are mature, they breaks from the parent colony, increase in size by cell growth, and become free-living.
+When a daughter colony is mature, it breaks from the parent colony, increases in size by cell growth, and becomes free-living.

-- 1. Prepare a raised coverslip as for the previous specimen. - 2.
+- 1. Prepare a raised coverslip as for specimen 3. - 2.
 Place a drop of Volvox culture under the coverslip. - 3.
-Observe the spherical mobile colonies at 100X and record observations below.
-Look for colonies at different stages of the life cycle.
-Do you see daughter colonies?
-Do you see movement? - 4.
+Gently add a coverslip. - 4.
+Observe the spherical mobile colonies at 10x. - 5.
+Look for daughter colonies. - 6.
 Under dim light, try to observe cytoplasmic connections, flagella, and the eye-spots of the cells.
-(Although, these may be below the resolution of the microscopes).
-You may want to add methyl cellulose to make closer observation easier. - 5.
-Draw a colony of Volvox at 100X or 400X and label cells, daughter colonies, and flagella.
+(Although, these may be below the resolution of the microscopes). - 7.
+Draw a colony of Volvox at 10x and label cells, daughter colonies, and flagella.

-Specimen 3: Spirogyra, a filamentous green alga
+Specimen 4: Spirogyra, a filamentous green alga

 - 1. Place a few filaments of Spirogyra on a slide and make a wet mount. - 2.
-Observe under 100X.
+Observe under 10x.
 Observe the row of cells that comprises each filament. - 3.
 Observe the spiral-shaped chloroplast(s) within each cell. - 4.
 On each chloroplast, observe the pyrenoids, which were present, but not visible, in Chlamydomonas and Volvox chloroplasts also.
 The major functions of pyrenoids are to synthesize and store starch. - 5.
 Observe the nucleus in each cell. - 6.
-Draw and label the cells, cell walls, chloroplasts, pyrenoids, and nuclei of a filament of Spirogyra at 400X.
+Draw and label the cells, cell walls, chloroplasts, pyrenoids, and nuclei of a filament of Spirogyra at 40x.